 We had a ton of delicious fun making chocolate pretzel bats.
 These were super easy in case you’d like to try them yourself.
 You place two mini pretzel twists on a plate (for the wings), then pour a spoonful of melted dark chocolate between the pretzels (for the bat body), then add a couple of mini M & Ms for the eyes.
 We put our bats in the fridge for a couple of hours to harden the chocolate.
 Afterwards the bats easily peeled right off the tinfoil.

 During the process the kids wrote out a recipe.
 I listed the ingredients for them but they wrote the directions on their own!

-Our district Aboriginal teacher, Sharlene, came in to our class and showed the kids how to use ovoids and u-shapes to make Native-type bats!
+Our district Aboriginal teacher, Sharlene, came in to our class and showed the kids how to use ovoids and u-shapes to make bats with a First Nations flavour!

 Lastly, the kids spent an afternoon working on bat posters.
-Their job was to show in pictures (words were optional) what they had learned about bat appearance, homes, food, enemies and babies.
+Their job was to show in pictures (words were optional) what they had learned about what bats look like, their homes, food, enemies and babies.
 They ALL did a fabulous job!!
-Afterwards, the kids all stood up in front of the class and shared their work.
+Afterwards, the kids stood up in front of the class and shared their work.